dwulff/LLM4BeSci_SPUDM2025/README.md

 ### Installation Instructions

+**Please wait until we have explicitly asked you to do installation before completing the steps below -- some of the materials may still be under preparation!**

 #### Hugging Face and Meta Llama License
 1. Make sure you have a hugging Face account (https://huggingface.co/join).
 2. Go to the [`meta-llama/Llama-3.2-3B-Instruct` model page](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) and fill in the 'COMMUNITY LICENSE AGREEMENT' form at the top of the page to get access to the model (this may take a day or so).